sbormann/ioBroker.iqontrol/README.md

 # Changelog

-### 0.0.41-DEV
+### 0.0.41
-* (Sebastian Bormann) Major Change: The location of the uploaded userimages has changed, so the images can be accessed by backup-function of iobroker - the images will be moved to the new location automatically - please open admin-page for ALL instances and save the settings to adjust the filenames of used images automatically
+* (Sebastian Bormann) Major Change: The location of the uploaded userimages has changed, so the images can be accessed by backup-function of iobroker - the images will be moved to the new location automatically - please open admin-page for ALL instances and save the settings to adjust the filenames of used images automatically.
-* (Sebastian Bormann) Inverted colortemperature-scale for hue-lights (now it uses the mired-scale = micro reciprocal degree-scale instead of kelvin)
+* (Sebastian Bormann) Inverted colortemperature-scale for hue-lights (now it uses the mired-scale = micro reciprocal degree-scale instead of kelvin).
-* (Ansgar Schulte) Added Up and Down Buttons to Blinds
+* (Ansgar Schulte) Added Up and Down Buttons to Blinds.
+* (Sebastian Bormann) When creating a directory it will be entered.
+* (Sebastian Bormann) Added Effect-Section to Light
+* (Sebastian Bormann) If a state is not set yet, a standard value will be used

 ### 0.0.40
 * (Sebastian Bormann) Appended missing conn.js in admin-folder.